aantron/dream/docs/roadmap.md

     - Provide generators and/or accept raw HTTP requests in the tester.
     - Return the actual responses.
       - Provide useful sanitizers.
-- 🛑 Metadata: route listing, etc.
-- 🛑 Migrations.
 - Not included in 1.0.0, but planned eventually:
   - ❌ Multicore/effects version.
   - ❌ QUIC.
   - ❌ h2c support.
+  - ❌ Migrations.
+  - ❌ Metadata: route listing, etc.

 <!-- doc probably has to become docs for GitHub. -->